learn2therm/PairProphet/docs/component_docs.md

         **Inputs:** Protein pair database file or pandas dataframe formatted according to instructions in README.

                     Input file should contain at minimum:

                         1. AA sequence for both members of each pair.
                         2. Clear indexing/column names to identify which belongs in meso-thermo groups.
-        3. Some metrics for model training (e.g. alignment/coverage scores).
+                        3. Most recent metrics for model training (e.g. alignment/coverage scores).
+Included in docs and c1 docstrings.

-    Optional inputs:

-        1. Optimal growth temperatures for each protein host.
-        2. 16S sequence alignment metrics.
-        3. Optimal growth temperature
-        4. Known function strings
-        5. Bit score

         **Outputs:** Pandas dataframe(s) containing data sample of specified size.

-    **Metrics:**
+    Component 1 formats data for the ValidProt model.
+The resulting dataframe is pruned to contain only feature and target data.

-    **Packages:** os, pandas, numpy, duckdb
+    **Packages:** os, sys, pandas, numpy, duckdb

 ### **Subcomponent 1**:

 **Use case**: User supplies path to database or .csv file and desired sample size.
-Pulls data into DataFrame
+Pulls data into DataFrame using one of several sampling
+              methods.

 **Test**: Test assert that DataFrame was generated, compare shape with desired result.
 Check for obvious errors such as inconsistent data type within columns.
-Make sure all entries have associated amino acid sequence containing only canonical amino acid 1-letter codes.
+Make sure all sampling configurations function as expected.

 ### **Subcomponent 2**:

 **Use case**: User has not supplied E-values for protein pairs, computes on-the-fly for Component 2 processing.

-**Test**:
+    Subcomponent 2 is under development and will not be release with the initial version of ValidProt.
+Users will need to format and clean their own data.

 # Component 2